This recipe for southwestern quinoa salad is the perfect healthy salad recipe that makes a delicious meal or side dish!

 - 1 roma tomato diced & seeded

-- 1 tbsp chopped cilantro (plus more for garnish)
+- 1 tablespoon chopped cilantro (plus more for garnish)

 - Combine the quinoa, tomato, diced pepper, black beans, and red onion in a bowl.